MEHISCARTER/r6stats/docs/project-proposal.md

 # Anticipated Problems

 One main problem we are looking at is making it possible for our code to go out and grab infromation and bring that back to show our users.

-Remember this is a living document is expected to be changed as you make progress on your project.